Cocos-BCX/Document/chain_development/How to become an active witness or council to obtain benefits.md

 ![图片](https://uploader.shimo.im/f/ysSLX11eIYEk4tyX.png!thumbnail)

- 7. Check if the Current Votes Can be Elected Successfully
+7.Check if the Current Votes Can be Elected Successfully

 You need to check whether the current number of votes can be successfully elected.

-a.
-List Current Witness Candidates
+a.List Current Witness Candidates

 Type the command list_witnesses "" 10